szabogabor91/gimlet-website/src/blog/how-to-implement-a-gitops-platform-with-flux-and-kustomize.md

 At this point you are already doing gitops.
 If you want to change something, you make a git commit with the unfolded kustomize template, and Flux deploys it.

 Doing this by hand is a good exercise, but it gets tedious soon.
-It's time to add it to your CI pipeline.
+It's time to add it to CI.

+Take the commands you ran previously and add it as a step to your CI pipeline.

 ## Rollback